-For those who prefer a little more action in their daily diet (instead of just beach bummin’ it all day), South Walton offers plenty of activities that will get the adrenaline pumping.
-Here’s our list of the Top 5 activities for all of you thrill-seekers along 30A.
+For those who prefer a little more action in their daily diet (instead of just beach bummin’ it all day), our coast offers plenty of activities that will get the adrenaline pumping.
+Here’s our list of the Top 5 activities for all you South Walton thrill-seekers.

 Kiteboarding combines aspects of wake boarding, windsurfing, surfing, paragliding and gymnastics into one extreme sport that is not for the faint of heart.
 The kiteboarder straps their feet into a board and uses their arms to control cables attached to a large kite, allowing them to catch wind and make incredibly jumps high into the air.